DTJF/libpruio/src/doc/_1_features.md

 by 90 degrees.
 By analysing those signals, the position (angle) and the speed of the movement can get detected.

-- Call function QepMod::config() to configure up to three pins for QEP signals.
+- Function QepMod::config() configures up to three pins for QEP signals.

-- Call function QepMod::Value() to read the current values (position and speed).
+- Function QepMod::Value() reads the current values (position and speed).

-\Proj supports different measuremnt configurations:
+\Proj supports multiple measurement configurations:

 - single pin (speed only)